Garret Graves: Career

 Graves served as an aide for nine years to former U.S. Representative Billy Tauzin of Louisiana's 3rd congressional district.
 He was also a legislative aide to the U.S. House Committee on Energy and Commerce, which Tauzin chaired.
 In 2005, he became an aide for the United States Senate Committee on Commerce, Science and Transportation, working under Republican U.S. Senator David Vitter.
 He was the staff director for the United States Senate's Subcommittee on Climate Change and Impacts.
 He also worked for Democratic former U.S. senator John Breaux, a protégé of Edwin Edwards and Vitter's predecessor in the Senate.
 He served as a chief legislative aide to the U.S. Senate Committee on Environment and Public Works.

 In 2008, Governor Bobby Jindal appointed Graves to chair the Louisiana Coastal Protection and Restoration Authority.
-As chair, he negotiated on behalf of the state with British Petroleum over the Deepwater Horizon oil spill until resigning on February 17, 2014.
+As chair, he negotiated on behalf of the state with BP over the Deepwater Horizon oil spill until resigning on February 17, 2014.

+In the spring of 2026 after serving in Congress, Graves served as a Fellow at the USC Center for the Political Future.
+There, he led a study group that discussed overcoming political polarization.